Alchemist-X/howcryptoworksbook/Part_03_Solana_Ecosystem.md

 # Part III: The Solana Ecosystem

+*This section explores Solana's high-performance blockchain architecture, examining its unique account model, parallel execution capabilities, and the vibrant ecosystem of applications built on this fast, low-cost platform.*

 ## Chapter 10: Architecture and Execution

 - Solana uses an account-based model where programs are stateless BPF executables and state lives in separate data accounts owned by programs.